Survivor-Only Beneficiaries in 2050Released: March 2015

-DEFINITION: Survivor-only beneficiaries are individuals who did not work enough to qualify for Social Security retirement benefits on their own earnings records, but do qualify for 100 percent of their deceased spouse's monthly benefit at full retirement age or reduced (by up to 28.5 percent) benefits starting at age 60.
+DEFINITION: Survivor-only beneficiaries are individuals aged 60 or older who have not worked enough to qualify for Social Security retirement benefits on their own earnings records, but receive full or reduced survivor benefits solely based on the deceased spouse's earnings record. a

 In 2050, we project that:

 - 86 percent of survivor-only beneficiaries aged 60 or older will be women.